 Take your time to research the different calibers that are out there, and base your research by narrowing your selections down to the calibers that meet the following criteria:

 - Abundance.
-Your chosen caliber(s) for SHTF need to be abundant.
+Your chosen caliber(s) for when SHTF need to be abundant.
 Not only will this make them easier to find now, meaning you can stockpile more of them, but you’ll also stand a greater chance of finding them in a long term disaster situation as well.
 Granted, all ammunition is likely going to be hard to find in such a disaster scenario, but a plentiful or common caliber will just be less hard.

 - Fulfills Its Intended Purpose.
 You don’t have to choose a caliber just because it’s ‘powerful.’
 For example, the .22 LR round would hardly be considered a powerful self-defense round.
 Instead, the .22 LR is used for a different purpose, namely target shooting, plinking, or small game/varmint hunting.
 And at these purposes, the .22 LR excels.
 Therefore, choose rounds that fulfill their intended purposes.